 Steve Barnett is a front-end developer and user experience consultant.
 He loves applying user-centered design principles to front-end development.
 That means he designs and develops sites and web apps in a future friendly way: with an eye towards inclusive design, accessibility, and performance.

 He’s been building things for the web professionally since 2005 (and built things for fun for a while before that).
+He particularly likes working on projects that are open source, that help people, and that have a local flavour.
 He works with small teams on big problems, in Cape Town, South Africa.